ZwickyTransientFacility/alert_stream/README.md

 alert_stream
 ============

-Code to access the ZTF alert stream on epyc remotely.
+Code to access the ZTF alert stream remotely.

 Requires Docker and Docker Compose for the usage instructions below.